 - You say: “Arigatou gozaimasu.” (“Thank you.”)

-Top Tip: If you’re unsure about the level of politeness needed, “arigatou gozaimasu” is a safe bet.
-It’s like saying “thank you” instead of “thanks” in English—universally appropriate.
+Top tip: when you’re unsure about the right level of politeness, “arigatou gozaimasu” is a safe bet.
+Think of it as the difference between “thank you” and “thanks” in English — universally appropriate.

 Formal and Polite Expressions

-In Japanese, politeness is key, especially in formal or respectful situations.
-If you want to elevate your gratitude beyond “arigatou gozaimasu,” here are some options to say “thank you” in Japanese with extra emphasis.
+In Japanese, politeness is everything — especially in formal or respectful situations.
+If you want to elevate your gratitude beyond “arigatou gozaimasu,” here are some options that add extra weight.

 1. “Doumo Arigatou Gozaimasu” (どうもありがとうございます)